 Bridgewater State University – Guest Lecturer – undergraduate level facilitation.
 Lecture performance of excerpts from Almazan’s Latin is America Play Cycle- CAFÉ, La Paloma Prisoner and La Negra at Bridgewater State University addressing the topics of race, gender, sexuality, globalization and indigenous rights.
 Facilitated workshops with Latin American studies and theatre students on creating work from personal and political narratives, including social inequality.
 Funded by Diversity Grant with the Latin American & Caribbean studies, Women’s and Gender Study, Theatre and Social Justice Departments.

-Rising Cirlce Theatre Collective– INKtank Playwrights 12 week Lab Facilitator, alongside Mariana Carreno-King to provide feedback, guidance towards re-writes and staged readings of four playwrights of color in New York City.
+Rising Cirlce Theatre Collective– INKtank Playwrights 12 week Lab Facilitator, four consecutive years: to provide feedback, guidance towards re-writes and staged readings of four playwrights of color in New York City.

 Facilitator of physical theatre ritual sessions for ensemble building, influenced by Butoh Dance for Pangea World Theatre Ensemble and community participants.
 National Performance Network contract residency Minneapolis.